OvernodeProjets/fixed-heliactyl-next/README.md

 You can get started straight away by following these steps:

-1. Clone the repo: Run `git clone https://github.com/heliactyloss/heliactyl` on your machine
+1. Clone the repo: Run `git clone https://github.com/OvernodeProjets/fixed-heliactyl-next.git` on your machine
-2. Enter the directory and configure the `settings.json` file - most are optional except the Pterodactyl and OAuth2 settings which **must** be configured
+2. Enter the directory and configure the `config_example.toml` file - most are optional except the Pterodactyl API
 3. Check everything out and make sure you've configured Heliactyl correctly
 4. Create SSL certificates for your target domain and set up the NGINX reverse proxy